stormpath/stormpath-documentation/source/auth_n.rst

 Step 4: Configure Your Application in Stormpath
 """""""""""""""""""""""""""""""""""""""""""""""

-We will now complete the final steps in the Stormpath Admin Console: adding one or more Callback URIs to the Application, and mapping your SAML Directory to your Application.
+We will now complete the final steps in the Stormpath Admin Console: adding one or more Callback URIs to the Stormpath Application, and mapping your SAML Directory to your Application.

 #.
 Switch back to the `Stormpath Admin Console <https://api.stormpath.com>`__ and go to the **Applications** tab.